Absobel/AbOSbel/README.md

 There's pretty much no chance it builds in another environnement than Linux but I've never actually tried, but that's what docker is for so yeah.

 I'm following this [tutorial](https://os.phil-opp.com/) but changed ~~a few~~ things along the way.
+EDIT : I'm not following this anymore, I deviated way too much

+## Features
+It boots on UEFI so too bad for the three BIOS users out there It only supports 32 bpp framebuffers for now (so 4 bytes per pixel) x86_64 only because I'm not a masochist (at least not for the foreseeable future)

 ## Installation

 To build the project and obtain the kernel binary, run `cargo build`.
 The kernel binary will be located at `target/x86_64-abosbel-none/release/ab-os-bel` in release mode or `target/x86_64-abosbel-none/debug/ab-os-bel` in debug mode.

 To both build and run the project, use `cargo run`.
 This will create an `.iso` file located at `target/ab-os-bel.iso` and attempt to launch the OS in QEMU.
 If QEMU is not installed, the OS won't run, but the `.iso` will still be generated.
+Also the kernel will be copied to `target/ab-os-bel` for convenience.

 Note: Ensure you have rustup and cargo installed with the nightly toolchain, along with QEMU for running the OS.
+Note 2: Don't bother with `install.sh`, it will just work on my machine

 ## Running with Docker